Fall 2016 Freshman Application

 Can I schedule an interview?

 Plan II does not offer interviews or individual information sessions.
 We do, however, offer regular information sessions several times a week during the fall and spring semesters.
-These sessions include a one-hour information session (for both students and family members) followed by a one-hour class visit for the student, while parents stay for a second hour of information and Q&A. See details, maps and links to register for the sessions at Visit Plan II.
+See details, maps and links to register for the sessions at Visit Plan II.
 Applicants or parents with questions are always welcome to email questions.
-Expect prompt and thorough responses.

 Where do I send application materials if I'm applying to Plan II?

-All application materials including essays and résumés should be submitted electronically through BeALonghorn.
+All application materials including essays and résumés should be submitted electronically through UT Admissions.
 Links for essay and résumé submission may be found in our "Related Links" on the admissions process page.

 Electronic document submission is faster and lowers the likelihood of mismatched application documents or problems.
 Documents submitted electronically can be verified and confirmed on the MyStatus site much faster than paper documents submitted by mail.